jacksonh/testo/README.md

 testo
 =====

 This is a framework for running iOS acceptance tests.
-Basically it runs UIAutomation tests inside of node-unit and allows for some communication between node-unit ("the server") and instruments ("the host").
+Basically it runs UIAutomation tests inside of node-unit and allows for some communication between node-unit ("the server") and the instruments ("the device").

+The sort of nice thing about this is you get a real test harness around all the UIAutomation stuff.
+You also get some IPC, so errors that generate stacks in instruments will be sent back to node-unit and logged properly.
+Tests can also have multiple steps that interact betweent the host and the device.
+So like device ('click button), host ('verify database was changed');

 I had planned on commercializing testo and making it into a real product, but decided against it.
 So here it is.